-The deployment targets in your test environment might be tagged with all three target roles.
+Deployment targets can have multiple roles, and the deployment targets in your test environment might be tagged with all three of these target roles.
 This lets you deploy your software to all the deployment targets in your test environment.

 Whereas, the deployment targets in your production environment are more likely to tagged with specific roles.
 This lets you deploy you software to production, confident it will only be deployed to the appropriate deployment targets, for instance, only the targets tagged with web-server, db-server or whatever the case might be.

 You can define as many environments, deployment targets, and target roles as you need; it all depends on how software is deployed.